xivapi/ffxiv-datamining/README.md

 ### CSVs

-This repository keeps a record of CSV's extracted via SaintCoinach using the command `rawexd`, this is so they can be easily linked and referenced when datamining, so we have a git history of changes and just to make life easier in some cases :)
+This repository keeps a record of CSV's extracted via [XIVData Oxidizer](https://github.com/mattantonelli/xiv-data-oxidizer), this is so they can be easily linked and referenced when datamining, so we have a git history of changes and just to make life easier in some cases :)

 - [Click here to view CSV files](csv/)

 ### Updating CSV files:

-- Download and open **SaintCoinach.cmd**
+- Download **XIVData Oxidizer**
-- Run: `rawexd`
+- Build and run: `cargo run -- "C:\Program Files (x86)\Square Enix\FINAL FANTASY XIV - A Realm Reborn"`
-- Copy all the contents in the folder: `<date>/rawexd/**` to the `/csv` folder
+- Copy all the contents in the folder: `output/**` to the `/csv` folder
 - Push a PR

 The idea is to maintain an easy diffing view of what has changed during a patch